openlandmap/scikit-map/docs/ramble.md

 pip install --no-build-isolation -e .[full]
 ```

 But then for some reason the `skmap.io.process.SeasConvFill` didn't exist???? even after adding `.[full]` in stead of `.`... whatevs...
+This was because modules and imports are in a huge try/except block

 ## memmap?